 cd /var/www/html/kanboard mv config.default.php config.php

-Create a configuration file named config.php using nano editor and enter the following contents into the file:
+Create a configuration file named config.php using the nano editor and enter the following contents into the file:

 ### nano /etc/config.php // Database driver: sqlite, mysql or postgres (sqlite by default) define('DB_DRIVER', 'mysql'); // Mysql/Postgres username define('DB_USERNAME', 'kanboard'); // Mysql/Postgres password define('DB_PASSWORD', 'kanboarduser_passwd'); // Mysql/Postgres hostname define('DB_HOSTNAME', 'localhost'); // Mysql/Postgres database name define('DB_NAME', 'kanboarduser');